Windows 10 End of Life: Why You Should Upgrade Now

 Feature Windows 10 Windows 11

-Support Status Ends October 14, 2025 Active, long-term support
+Support Status Ended October 14, 2025 Active, long-term support

 TPM 2.0 Requirement